vrischmann/zig-prometheus/README.md

 ## Gauge

-The `Gauge` type represents a numerical value that is provided by a calling a user-supplied function.
+The `Gauge` type represents a numerical value that is provided by calling a user-supplied function.

 A `Gauge` is created with a _state_ and a _function_ which is given that state every time it is called.